Andrew Crumey

-Andrew Crumey (born 1961) is a novelist and former literary editor of the Edinburgh newspaper Scotland on Sunday.
+Andrew Crumey (born 1961) is a Scottish novelist and former literary editor of the Edinburgh newspaper Scotland on Sunday.

 His works of literary fiction incorporate elements of speculative fiction, historical fiction, philosophical fiction and Menippean satire.
 Brian Stableford has called them "philosophical fantasies".
 The Spanish newspaper El Mundo called Crumey "one of the most interesting and original European authors of recent years."

 Life and career

 Crumey was born in Glasgow, Scotland, and grew up in Kirkintilloch.
 He graduated with First Class Honours from the University of St Andrews and holds a PhD in theoretical physics from Imperial College, London.
 His thesis was on integrable systems and Kac-Moody algebras, supervised by David Olive.

 Crumey's first novel, Music, in a Foreign Language, won the Saltire Society First Book Award in 1994.
 Its theme of alternate history was inspired by the many-worlds interpretation of quantum mechanics.

 His second novel Pfitz was a New York Times "Notable Book of the Year" in 1997, described as "cerebral but warm and likeable".
 The sequel, D'Alembert's Principle took its title from a principle of physics.

 Crumey was a regular book reviewer for Scotland on Sunday from 1996 and became the newspaper's literary editor in 2000.
 He won an Arts Council of England Writers' Award, worth £7,000.

 In 2000 Crumey's fourth novel Mr Mee was longlisted for the Man Booker Prize and won the Scottish Arts Council Book Award.
 He followed it with Mobius Dick, described by Joseph O'Connor as "perhaps the only novel about quantum mechanics you could imagine reading while lying on a beach."

 In 2003 Crumey was selected for Granta's "Best of Young British Novelists", but had been incorrectly submitted by publisher Picador, being over 40 at the time.

 In 2006, Crumey became the fifth recipient of the Northern Rock Foundation Writer's Award for Sputnik Caledonia, which was also shortlisted for the James Tait Black Memorial Prize and Scottish Book of the Year.

 In 2006 he became lecturer in creative writing at Newcastle University.
 In 2011 he was a visiting fellow at Durham Institute of Advanced Study, then became lecturer in creative writing at Northumbria University.
 It was during this time that he wrote The Secret Knowledge, published in 2013.
-(Note: Acknowledgment in book.)